 Firstly let’s look at how significant the risk of working night shifts is.

-Is Working the Night Shift Dangerous?
+Is Working the Night Shift Dangerous to your Health?

 Why Does Night Shift Work Cause Health Problems?